MayureshKoli45/crypto_price_to_excel/README.md

 1) getCoinPrice(self, crypto_id, fiat_currency)
-This function takes a crypto_id which you need to find on coingecko website How to find it? --> Well just search for a coin and look for (API id) in info at right side copy that an paste if
+This function takes a crypto_id which you need to find on coingecko website How to find it? --> Well just search for a coin and look for (API id) in info at right side copy that an paste it

 You need to include fiat currency in capital or lower (eg--> "INR", "USD", etc.)
 This will return a coin price